demandchain/developer.offerengine.com/content/v1/full_purchase.md

 : Purchase declined

 error_type = "validations_failed"
-: Validation failed which can have 4 types (missing_field, missing, invalid, and not_found).
+: Validation failed which can have 5 types (missing_field, missing, invalid, not_owner and not_found).
 Each type will also have the associated resource that caused the error (user, credit_card, purchase, shipping address) and may have a field narrowing down the specific attribute if applicable.

 ## Error Response Example